wgrahamb/codeBase/READ_ME.md

 	CPP_6DOF_70MM_ROCKET - In development.

-	I found this paper, released by the Government for public use, early in my career.
+	I found this paper early in my career.
+It was released by the Government for public use.
 	It gives enough data of a 70MM HYDRA rocket to model its dynamics.
 I have not started this project, but the paper and its transcribed data are included.

 	CPP_6DOF_SAM - In development.